Champions League semi-finals: predicted line-ups and team news

 Leipzig: Gulácsi; Klostermann, Upamecano, Halstenberg; Laimer, Kampl, Sabitzer, Angeliño; Olmo, Poulsen, Nkunku

-Paris: Rico; Kehrer, Thiago Silva, Marquinhos, Bernat; Di María, Paredes, Gueye, Neymar; Mbappé, Icardi
+Paris: Rico; Kehrer, Thiago Silva, Kimpembe, Bernat; Di María, Marquinhos, Paredes, Neymar; Mbappé, Icardi

 Wednesday 19 August: Lyon vs Bayern